paulcgt/api-style-guide/message-schema/message-schema.md

 If you use a schema to design the message contract, write the schema in such a way, that you enable extensibility and robustness.
 If you design it for message security, manually curate your client and do not auto-generate it.

 API design is one of the places, where a developer needs to be aware of the tradeoffs.
 We are inclined towards strongly typed schemas either for convenience (hey, I get the right code generated) or for security (an integer should never be a string) or a combination of both.
 It feels good to have our cake and eat it too.
-But what we loose is the ability to evolve the service contract after going live.
+But what we lose is the ability to evolve the service contract after going live.

 This is why we should focus on creating a ‘good enough’ schema tailored for robust and evolvable message contracts, and not try to use it for security.
 Such a schema should have greatly relaxed constraints with deliberate extension points for possible later changes without impacting existing clients.